 - 2 eggs

 Line the Dutch oven with foil all the way up the sides and grease or use non-stick spray.
 Put a 1/2 inch layer of ham on the bottom, then a layer of corn and a layer of cheese, and then sprinkle on some Italian seasoning.
 Mix the milk, eggs, and Bisquick until well blended.
-Pour on top of ham/corn/cheese layers making sure the liquid is evenly distributed.
-Cook for about 1/2 hour (about 350 degrees) until casserole sets up.
-To serve pull the foil out of the Dutch oven and peel it away from the casserole and cut into wedges.
+Pour on top of ham/corn/cheese layers, ensuring the liquid is evenly distributed.
+Cook for about 1/2 hour (about 350 degrees) until the casserole sets up.
+To serve, pull the foil out of the Dutch oven and peel it away from the casserole and cut it into wedges.
 Serves 6-8.

 Hot & Spicy Chicken